xavierchen0/flux/README.md

 This project is packaged as a `.swiftpm` file, which can be run on an iPad or Mac.

-### Swift Playgrounds (iPad or Mac)

-1. Download the `flux.swiftpm.zip` file.
-2. Open the Swift Playgrounds app.
-3. AirDrop the `.zip` file to your device, or locate it in the Files app and open it with Swift Playgrounds.

 ### Xcode (Mac)

 For the best development experience or if encountering issues with the `.swiftpm` package, it is recommended to clone the repository and open the Xcode project directly: